elmarl/api-monitoring/readme.md

 # API Monitoring Monorepo

-This monorepo contains both the frontend and backend applications for the API Monitoring project.
-The goal is to provide a unified development environment where you can easily manage and run both projects simultaneously.
+This monorepo integrates both the frontend and backend applications for the API Monitoring project, delivering a robust solution for real-time tracking and visualization of API usage, performance, and health.
+By consolidating these components within a single repository, this setup optimizes development workflows, fosters collaboration, and ensures seamless integration between the backend services and the frontend dashboard.

 ## Project Structure